Blaze Ya Dead Homie: Gang Rags: Reborn (2014–2015)

 At the Days of Dead convention with Twiztid in early February 2014 it was announced that Blaze Ya Dead Homie had signed with Twiztid's new record label.
 In April 2014 it was announced on Twiztid's official Twitter account that Blaze's Gang Rags (Uncut & Uncensored) will be re-released in 2014 on Twiztid's new label.
 It was also announced that Blaze Ya Dead homie will be releasing two albums in 2014 if there are no major set backs.
 On July 19, 2014, Blaze Ya Dead Homie posted a picture on his official website showing that he will be releasing Gang Rags: Reborn sometime in late 2014.
 In early August 2014 on Blaze's official Instagram he posted a snippet of a new song on the album called "Fuck Shit Up".
 On August 22, 2014, on Blaze's official Facebook account, he released the official release date for Gang Rags: Reborn which is October 21, 2014.
 Also he released the official interview on his Facebook account.
 It was announced on September 12, 2014, by InGrooves that Twiztid's new label is called Majik Ninja Entertainment, and Gang Rags: Reborn's serial number will be MNE001.
 Gang Rags: Reborn charted at 106 on the billboard 200, starting Twiztid's new label off good.

-Blaze will be going on MNEs label with PSY artist Boondox titled "Back From The Dead Tour" with special guest Trilogy.
-The tour kicks off February 14, 2015, which coincides with Twiztids 2nd annual "Be My Bloody Valentine Show", and concludes on March 11, 2015.
-It is also the first Majik Ninja/Psychopathic Tour, and the first Blaze/Boondox Tour since the "Stix & Headstones Tour" in 2011.
-Blaze and Boondox will also go on the second "Psychopathic/Majik Ninja" tour.
-The tour will take place from June 25–29, 2015 in Australia, with native rapper KidCrusher.